 A good way to turn saving into a habit is to start investing your spare change.
 Sure, a few dollars here and there might not sound like a lot, but when you earn cash back and put away RoundUps on every purchase you make with your KOHO card, it starts to add up.
-Increasing your cash back percentage with a KOHO Premium account can also help maximize the amount that you save on your daily purchases.
+Increasing your cash back percentage with a KOHO Extra account can also help maximize the amount that you save on your daily purchases.

 Once you have that added cash in your pocket, it’s time to start capitalizing on high-interest savings and retirement accounts.
 Canadians have access to plenty of great interest-bearing accounts, many of which also offer tax breaks, so they’re a great place to start.

 The key here is to save as much as possible.
 Many of the best high-interest savings accounts have maximum contribution limits, so aim to reach those investment ceilings each year.
 Open multiple savings and retirement accounts and try to max them out each year.
 This will allow you to get the biggest return on your investment and reach financial independence earlier.

 The FIRE method is about being smart with your money